Xemantic AI Workshops

 Our workshop is designed to be accessible to developers of all skill levels.
 The key requirements are:

-The workshop repository features self-explanatory code that follows a “clone, modify, play” approach.
-Natural language skills are more crucial than advanced programming expertise for this workshop.
+The workshop repository features self-explanatory examples in Python, TypeScript, and Kotlin, following a “clone, modify, play” approach.
+Natural language skills are more crucial than advanced programming expertise for this workshop — since the meta-principles of agent design are language-agnostic, you can pick whichever language you’re most comfortable with, or compare across all three.

 Do you offer on-site corporate workshops?